genoma/CodekitStrap/README.md

 This framework is currently in a *beta* stage.

+## Install

+Clone the repo, add your branch and your own remote and you're pretty much ready to develop your own web app.

 ## Howto

 `$ gulp` launch gulp from terminal to compile, preview and work on your web app.